patrickziegler/strava-heatmap-proxy/README.md

 Running the tool `strava-heatmap-proxy` from your terminal will set up a local proxy server for `https://content-a.strava.com/`.
 Every request to `http://localhost:8080/` will then be extended with session cookies before being forwarded to Strava.
-You can configure different target URLs or port numbers via `--target` or `--port` as well.
+You can configure different target URLs or port numbers via the `--target` or `--port` options.

 By default, the necessary cookies are expected to be found in the file `${HOME}/.config/strava-heatmap-proxy/strava-cookies.json` (should be manually created with the `strava-cookie-exporter` extension).
-You can configure different locations of that file via `--cookies` as well.
+You can configure different locations of that file via the `--cookies` option.

 The CloudFront cookies have an expiration period of 24 hours, but you don't need to recreate the `strava-cookies.json` file all the time because `strava-heatmap-proxy` can automatically refresh expired cookies as long as the session is valid (the exact duration of that is unkown right now, but it seems to be several weeks at least).